-Locate on a plat overlay or sketch map:

-Any natural water systems such as streams, rivers, intermittent streams, lakes or marshes (also indicate the names and sizes of each).

-- b.
-Any artificial water systems such as canals, ditches, aqueducts, reservoirs, and irrigation systems (also indicate the names, sizes and present uses of each). - c.
-Time when water is present (seasonally or all year). - d.
-Any areas subject to flood hazard, or in delineated 100-year floodplain. - e.
+- a.
+Locate on a plat overlay or sketch map: - i.
+Any natural water systems such as streams, rivers, intermittent streams, lakes or marshes (also indicate the names and sizes of each). - ii.
+Any artificial water systems such as canals, ditches, aqueducts, reservoirs, and irrigation systems (also indicate the names, sizes and present uses of each). - iii.
+Time when water is present (seasonally or all year). - iv.
+Any areas subject to flood hazard, or in delineated 100-year floodplain. - b.
 Describe any existing or proposed stream bank alteration from any proposed construction or modification of lake beds or stream channels.
-Provide information on location, extent, type, and purpose of alteration, and permits applied for.
+Provide information on location, extent, type, and purpose of alteration, and applied permits.